-Medical coding and billing involve complex processes that can differ depending on the patient, insurer and procedure.
+Medical coding and billing involve complex processes that can differ based on the patient, insurer, and procedure.
 Even the most diligent financial services departments experience claim denials, but knowing the most common mistakes can help you take steps to avoid them.
 These top coding, billing, and filing errors are a digest of actual clearinghouse data derived from millions of medical claims.

-The top five of the 10 most common medical coding and billing mistakes that cause claim denials
+5 of the 10 most common medical coding and billing mistakes that cause claim denials are

 1. Coding is not specific enough.

 Each diagnosis must be coded to the highest level for that code (the maximum number of digits for the code being used).
-For example, In ICD-9, essential hypertension was coded using 401.0 (malignant), 401.1 (benign), or 401.9 (unspecified).
-In ICD-10 the code is I10.
-Essential (primary) hypertension in ICD-9, 401.0 includes “high blood pressure” but does not include elevated blood pressure without a diagnosis of hypertension, which in ICD-10 would be R03.0
+For example, in ICD-9, essential hypertension was coded using 401.0 (malignant), 401.1 (benign), or 401.9 (unspecified).
+In ICD-10 however, the code is I10.
+Essential (primary) hypertension in ICD-9, 401.0 includes “high blood pressure” but does not include elevated blood pressure without a diagnosis of hypertension.
+In ICD-10, this is R03.0

 2. Claim is missing information.